 The Water Technologies and Management program offers several degree tracks for students which include Irrigation Technology, Natural Resources Technology and Management and Watershed Ecology.
 Certificate, Associate in Applied Arts & Sciences Degrees (AAAS), and transfer options are available.

 Students in the program have the unique opportunity to participate in a paid work experience in spring and summer quarters of the program.
 Approximately half of the courses required for the degree can be taken online.

-The Water Management curriculum is reviewed annually by an advisory board composed of local and regional industry members.
+The Water Technologies & Management curriculum is reviewed annually by an advisory board composed of local and regional industry members.